Cervical Pain ICD 10 Codes Explained for Medical Billing

 - What was the cause if it is known? (e.g., trauma, degeneration, and related symptoms, strain)

-- What treatments were done prior and was the treatment effective
+- What treatments were done prior and was the treatment effective?

-3. Laterality and Specificity
+3. Apply Laterality and Seventh Characters When Required

-5. Encounter Type
+5. Trauma Encounter Type (A, D, S)

 For cervical trauma related pain, the seventh character extension is mandatory, along with the associated type of encounter: